My patient, Ms. Q, was on oxygen in the Coronary Care Unit where I was a nurse. She became quite a challenge as you will see.

 “I understand that smoking is something you do when you are stressed out.
 I know it is difficult to not have them.
 But we can not allow the lighter in your room.
 I can ask the doctor to order something to help you while you aren’t able to smoke, if you like.”

-As I stood there outside the bathroom door, I knew I couldn’t just charge into the bathroom.
+As I stood outside the bathroom door, I knew I couldn’t just charge into the bathroom.
 I also knew she needed to calm down and get back on the monitor!
 I was trying to understand how she must feel.
 Suddenly I knew what to say.

 Things got quiet for a few seconds.
 “No, I guess not.”